Particular/docs.particular.net/nservicebus/tools/index.md

 ## Support policy

-Only the latest version of a given tool is supported and users should consider upgrading before each use.
+Since tools are meant to be run on an as-needed basis, only the latest version of a given tool is supported and users should consider upgrading before each use.